dbactual/thomaspaine/content/pages/resources/the-vindication-of-thomas-paine-by-robert-ingersoll.md

 ---
-Title: The Vindication of Thomas Paine by Robert Ingersoll
+title: The Vindication of Thomas Paine by Robert Ingersoll
 ---

       "To argue with a man who has renounced the use and authority of reason,